jihadkhawaja/jihadkhawaja/README.md

 **Software and AI Architect focused on intelligent systems and automation**

-I design and build complete, intelligent systems—ranging from intuitive frontends to scalable backend infrastructure, AI-powered workflows, and automation pipelines.
+I design and build complete, intelligent systems-ranging from intuitive frontends to scalable backend infrastructure, AI-powered workflows, and automation pipelines.

 ## Expertise